makersacademy/shop-manager-challenge/recipes/shop_manager_table_recipe.md

 As a shop manager
 So I can know which orders were made
-I want to assign each order to their corresponding item.
+I want to assign each order to their corresponding items.

 As a shop manager
 So I can know which orders were made